akmaggard/02-IntroR/cRash-couRse.md

 Dive into the basics of R programming for data analytics.
-For those with background in R, use this as an opportunity to get new perspective on common functions, object structures, and more.
+For those with background in R, use this as an opportunity to get new perspective on familiar functions, object structures, and more.
 For those without the background, try to think about the operations below in terms of syntax and function rather than as a fixed set of routines to memorize.

-For everyone, note two things:
-- I use generic object and element names where possible.
-For example, `summary(mydata$col.name)` refers to a generic object, `mydata`, and a generic column name, `col.name`.
-- You need to load `tidyverse` before executing much of what’s here.
+For everyone, note two things: - I use generic object and element names wherever possible.
+E.g., `summary(mydata$col.name)` references a generic object, `mydata`, and a generic column named `col.name`. - You need to load `tidyverse` before executing much of what’s here.

 ## Objects